 Regular grading method allows student to get credit for the work they do.

-Offering the course every spring allows students to first take urban geography in the fall, and then be ready to take the course in the spring.
+Offering the course every spring allows students to first take a 300-level human geography course in the fall, and then be ready to take the course in the spring.

 ATTACH COURSE OUTLINE (mandatory):